Vonshlovens/Blazor_Practice/README.md

-Blazor practice app\n
+Blazor practice app

-Made a grid from scratch, creates random employees with first name, last name, and EmployeeID./n Also learning Entity Framework, adding Employees to a SQLite database.
+Made a grid from scratch, creates random employees with first name, last name, and EmployeeID.

+Also learning Entity Framework, adding Employees to a SQLite database.